RallyApps/rally-app-builder/README.md

     *`rally-app-builder init myNewApp 2.0p2` *server(optional) : The server you want the debug file to point to.
 The command below will create a new App using version 2.0p2 and pointing to the server myownRally.com
     * `rally-app-builder init myNewApp 2.0p2 https://myOwnRally.com`

-### build

-Use the build command to compile your App into a single HTML page that can be copy and pasted into a Rally customer html [page](http://www.rallydev.com/custom-html)
-Run this command before you check your file into source control or whenever you make a change to your config.json file.

 ### clone